 Samba, Cha-Cha-Cha, Rumba, Paso Doble, Jive, Salsa are defined as Latin Dance.
 In Latin dancing, partners perform tightly choreographed routines in which they must project energy and passion.
 The pair’s appearance, including costuming and shoes, is important to the success of the routine.

-Women’s Latin Dance Shoes: Style and Fit
+Women’s Dance Shoes: Style and Fit

 Pumps are open along the sides of the feet, have a closed toe box and are secured with an ankle strap.
 Sandals are strappy and open-toed.
 Practice shoes come in many different styles but tend to offer a lower, wider heel and breathable mesh or canvas covering much of the foot.
 Many students prefer practice shoes for lessons but wear a Latin or smooth shoe for dance parties, showcases, and competitions,

 It’s best to purchase your first pair of Latin dance shoes in person, not online or from a catalog.
 When you shop, try several styles and brands.
 Look for a fit that is snug and hugs your foot, but is not too tight.
 Shoes that are too tight can cause blisters; those that are too loose can make you trip.